TasniaSanta/Resturant_project/README.md

 - It triggers the btn_equals function.
 -It asserts that after clicking the equals button, the text_Input.set method is called once with the result of the expression "3+5", which is "8".

 These unit tests ensure that the calculator functions (btn_click, btn_clear, and btn_equals) behave as expected when invoked with certain inputs or actions.
-By verifying these behaviors, I can ensure the correctness and reliability of calculator application.The results of the unit tests for the functions calculator application [Result](https://github.com/TasniaSanta/Resturant_project/blob/main/photo/unittest_screenshot.png)
+By verifying these behaviors, I can ensure the correctness and reliability of the calculator application.
+The results of the unit tests for the functions calculator application [Result](https://github.com/TasniaSanta/Resturant_project/blob/main/photo/unittest_screenshot.png)

 Here is [Unittest](https://github.com/TasniaSanta/Resturant_project/blob/main/test_system.py) file

+# 9. IDE
+I choose Visual Studio as an IDE for this Project.
+I choose Visual Studio for coding for several reasons.
+Visual Studio provides a comprehensive set of features and tools for software development, including code editing, debugging, testing, version control integration, and more.
+It supports a wide range of programming languages, frameworks, and platforms, making it suitable for a variety of development projects, including web, desktop, mobile, and cloud applications.

+some of My Favorite Shortcut tools are

+**1) ctrl + L:** It allows me to clear the output console

+**2) Alt+Click :** It Inserts a cursor

+**3) Ctrl+Shift+N:** It opens a new window/instance

+**4) Ctrl+Shift+W :** It Close window/instance

+**5) Ctrl + Shift + K:** for deleting the current line.

+**6)Ctrl + Shift + T:** for navigating to a test.